cta-observatory/protopipe/docs/mva/index.rst

 parameter and the height of the shower maximum.

 Up to now, we used a Boosted Decision Tree (BDT) algorithm to reconstruct the energy.
-Note that the tunning of the Random Forest (RF) algorithm was found a bit problematic (20 % energy resolution at all energies).
+Note that the tuning of the Random Forest (RF) algorithm was found a bit problematic (20 % energy resolution at all energies).
 The important thing to get the a good energy estimator is to build trees with high depth.
 The minimal number of events in one split was fixed to 2.